Boots Paracetamol and Codeine Extra Capsules

 4.3 Contraindications

-In all paediatric patients (0-18 years of age) who undergo tonsillectomy and/or adenoidectomy for obstructive sleep apnoea syndrome due to an increased risk of developing serious and life threatening adverse reactions (see section 4.4).
+In all paediatric patients (0-18 years of age) who undergo tonsillectomy and/or adenoidectomy for obstructive sleep apnoea syndrome due to an increased risk of developing serious and life-threatening adverse reactions (see section 4.4).

-In women during breastfeeding (see section 4.6).
+In women who are pregnant or breastfeeding (see section 4.6).

 In patients for whom it is known they are CYP2D6 ultra-rapid metabolisers.